us-irs/l3gd20/README.md

 # `l3gd20`

-> A platform agnostic driver to interface with the L3GD20 (gyroscope)
+> A platform agnostic driver to interface with the L3GD20 and L3GD20H (gyroscope)

 ## What works